wa0x6e/php-resque-ex/README.md

 ## Usage

-Use the same way as the original port, with two additional ENV :
+Use the same way as the original port, with additional ENV :

 * `LOGHANDLER` : Specify the handler to use for logging (File, MongoDB, Socket, etc …).
  See [Monolog](https://github.com/Seldaek/monolog#handlers) doc for all available handlers.